aws-amplify/docs/docs/guides/api-graphql/query-with-sorting.md

 description: How to implement sorting in a GraphQL query
 ---

 In this guide you will learn how to implement sorting in a GraphQL API.
-In our example, you will implement sorting results by date in both an ascending and descending order by implementing an additional data access pattern leveraging a DynamoDB Global Secondary Index using the `@key` GraphQL Transform directive.
+In our example, you will implement sorting results by date in either an ascending or descending order by implementing an additional data access pattern leveraging a DynamoDB Global Secondary Index using the `@key` GraphQL Transform directive.

 ### Overview